Kitware/CMake/Help/manual/cmake-cxxmodules.7.rst

      can be easily divided into many independent tasks that can be executed concurrently.

+   explicit build
+     A build strategy where module dependencies are explicitly specified rather than discovered.

    header unit
      A header file which is used via an ``import`` statement rather than an ``#include`` preprocessor directive.
 Implementations may provide support